ganeshkbhat/apis-hasher/README.md

 ```

 ### `createSHA`
-Create an Hash with algroithms like SHA using a data
+Create an Hash with algorithms like SHA using a data

 Usage: `createSHA(data, algorithm , digest, options)`